 Sporadic Posts of a

-Single mom of a 27 year old son who is a Computer Science major, at the University of So.
-Oregon.
+Proud mom of a 29 year old son who is a Computer Software Engineer.

 I have been a fan of the Romantic way of decorating for years.
 I lean towards English Cottage Chic, with French Chic thrown in.
 Shabby Chic was my first encounter with a style I liked.